-Here's How Meditating Before Bed Every Day For A Week Helped Quiet My Busy Mind
+Meditating Before Bed Every Night For A Week Helped Me Get The Best Sleep Of My Life

 There are countless well-documented studies out there to back up the benefits of meditation.
 To name just a few of the perks, meditation can lower your cortisol levels, limit the effects of depression, and increase your ability to regulate your emotions.
 Still, getting into meditation can feel like a bit of a daunting task.